Psychology major

 Transfer Schools

-The following shows just one example of how students can complete an Associate of Arts Oregon Transfer degree while also taking lower-division psychology courses.
-Be sure to work with an MHCC adviser and the transfer institution you'd like to attend to ensure correct courses are being taken.
+The following examples show how a student can complete an AAOT degree while also taking psychology courses.
+Students should work with their MHCC adviser, and their preferred transfer college, to pick the right classes.
 Not all courses are offered every term.
 Click on a course number to see what term(s) the course is typically offered.
+While students are welcome to start classes at MHCC in any term, many plans in the catalog are meant to start in fall term unless otherwise noted.

 Sample Plan (full time)